Lax202/Lax202.github.io/_pages/about.md

 Current Activities
 ======
-* I am organising a reading group on Intersection Theory.
-We are reading _3264 & All That_ by Eisenbud and Harris.
-We meet on Wednesdays and Fridays at 10:00 AM.
-Feel free to email me if you are interested.
 * [I teach **Bharatanatyam** at Universität Bielefeld.](https://hsp.sport.uni-bielefeld.de/angebote/aktueller_zeitraum/_Indischer_Tanz.html){:target="_blank"} Feel free to email me to find out more.

 Past Experience